vesselforasoul/Vulnfire-Writeup/README.md

 # Vulnfire
-This is a writeup for a CTF machine leveled as easy created by @hellfire and @xploit.
+This is a writeup for a CTF machine leveled as easy created by [Hellfire](https://twitter.com/Hellfire0x01) and [xploit](https://twitter.com/manash036).
+The machine was introduced on [HIH Community's](https://twitter.com/hih_community) discord server.
 Download link - [Google Drive Link](https://drive.google.com/file/d/1U6tLn-VgHD4dcU2sAhCL5V1mKykympKm/view?usp=sharing "https://drive.google.com/file/d/1U6tLn-VgHD4dcU2sAhCL5V1mKykympKm/view?usp=sharing")

 Note from creators -

 **NOTE : The mentioned CTF is uploaded in google drive with a name of the file, VULNFIRE.ova.
 Download the file and start the hunt.
 It might be best if you use VirtualBox because it works fine on it rather than VMWare.**